itlessons/php-application/docs/cache.rst

 Doctrine Cache
 ==============

-The *DoctrineCacheProvider* provides a service for storing data through the `Doctrine Cache Library`_..
+The *DoctrineCacheProvider* provides a service for storing data through the `Doctrine Cache Library`_.

 Parameters